Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: Related Work

-In recent years, researchers have begun asking questions about the role that social media platforms play in the realization of important values related to public discourse such as freedom of expression, transparency, protection from discrimination, and personal security and dignity \cite{suzor2018evaluating,gorwa2019platform,helberger2018governing,suzor2018digital,suzor2019we,myers_west_censored_2018}.
-Many scholars have offered ethical frameworks to guide platforms in their content moderation efforts.
-Perhaps the most prominent framework for ethical conduct in social media moderation are the Santa Clara Principles \cite{santaclaraprinciples} that outline ``minimum levels of transparency and accountability'' and propose three principles for providing meaningful due process---publishing data about removed posts; notifying users affected by moderation; and granting moderated users a right to appeal.
+In recent years, researchers have begun asking questions about the role that social media platforms play in the realization of values important to public discourse, such as freedom of expression, transparency, protection from discrimination, and personal security and dignity \cite{suzor2018evaluating,gorwa2019platform,helberger2018governing,suzor2018digital,suzor2019we,myers_west_censored_2018}.
+Many scholars have offered ethical frameworks to guide platforms' content moderation efforts.
+Perhaps the most prominent framework for ethical conduct in social media moderation is the Santa Clara Principles \cite{santaclaraprinciples}, which outline ``minimum levels of transparency and accountability'' and propose three principles for providing meaningful due process: (1) publishing data about removed posts, (2) notifying users affected by moderation, and (3) granting moderated users a right to appeal.
 Shannon Bowen applies Kantian deontology to social media content management decisions, advocating that public relations practitioners rely on universal principles such as dignity, fairness, honesty, transparency, and respect when communicating via social media \cite{bowen2013using}.
-Carroll argues that social media sites are publicly traded companies and to be considered a good corporate citizen, they must fulfill their economic, legal, ethical, and philanthropic responsibilities \cite{carroll2016carroll}.
-Johnson \cite{johnson2017speech} offers two ethical frameworks to guide platforms in governing speech: one grounded in an ethical concern for promoting free speech and fostering individual participation; and the other arguing that platforms owe users, whose content they commodify, a duty of protection from harms.
-Clearly, there exists a variety of frameworks, originally developed in offline settings, that usefully inform the ethics of content moderation \cite{carlson2020you}.
-Yet, restorative justice framework is an especially informative framework for our narrow focus on addressing online harm because of its focus on individuals and relationships rather than content; it therefore forms the focus of our research.
+A variety of other frameworks, originally developed in offline settings, usefully inform the ethics of content moderation \cite{carlson2020you}.
+Yet, restorative justice is an especially informative framework for our narrow focus on addressing online harm because it prioritizes individuals and relationships rather than content; it therefore forms the focal point of our research.